sungsoo-ahn/2025/_posts/2025-04-28-pitfalls_of_evidence_based_ai_policy.md

 > At this very moment, I say we sit tight and assess.
 >
 > — [President Janie Orlean](https://villains.fandom.com/wiki/Janie_Orlean), [Don’t Look Up](https://www.imdb.com/title/tt11286314/)

+## Abstract

+Nations across the world are working to govern AI.
+However, from a technical perspective, the best way to do this is not yet clear.
+Meanwhile, recent debates over AI regulation have led to calls for “evidence-based AI policy” which emphasize holding regulatory action to a high evidentiary standard.
+Evidence is of irreplaceable value to policymaking.
+However, holding regulatory action to too high an evidentiary standard can lead to systematic neglect of certain risks.
+In historical policy debates (e.g., over tobacco ca. 1965 and fossil fuels ca. 1990) “evidence-based policy” rhetoric is also a well-precedented strategy to downplay the urgency of action, delay regulation, and protect industry interests.
+Here, we argue that if the goal is evidence-based AI policy, the first regulatory objective must be to actively facilitate the process of identifying, studying, and deliberating about AI risks.
+We discuss a set of 16 regulatory goals to facilitate this and show that the EU, UK, USA, Brazil, Canada, and China all have substantial opportunities to adopt further evidence-seeking policies.

 ## How Do We Regulate Emerging Tech?